OGGM/oggm/docs/shop.rst

     :width: 100%

 OGGM needs various data files to run. **We rely exclusively on open-access data that can be downloaded automatically for the user**.
-We like to call this service a "shop", allowing users to define a shopping list of data that they wish to add to their :ref:`glacierdir`.
+This data needs to be extracted and pre-processed for each individual glacier.
+To avoid that everyone needs to repeat these steps, we have added a service that we like to call a "shop", allowing users to define a shopping list of data that they wish to add to their :ref:`glacierdir`.

 This page describes the various products you will find in the shop.